tritonro/TEST-Bootcamp-Backend/README.md

 To test this, run the server using `node index.js` and go to `http://localhost:3000/` in your browser.
 This will open the login page.
 Enter in user information that exists in your database (i.e. the data you entered with `mongosh` in Step 1).
 Then it should render the home page.

 ### Exercise 3.2
+Now that authentication is working, we need to make our feed!
+To do this, we will need to make sure we can get data from our backend and display it on the frontend.
+Our first step, is to make a welcome message.
+We want to be able to welcome the specific user that just logged in.
+To do this, we will make use of `message.js`.
+1. Modify the `/user` route in the backend (`index.js`) to send the logged in user's name
+2. Inside `message.js`, use the `fetch` function to get the username from the `/user` route
+3. Use this username to update the textContent of the welcome message

+*Hint:* `fetch` returns a Promise so make sure you handle that correctly!